 When we were first year medical students, my roommate and I used base of skull as pen stands in our dorm rooms and took home the ‘set of bones’ issued to us to learn anatomy, during the holidays, which freaked out our families.
 My ‘dissection tablemates’ and I gave a name, ‘Charlie’ to the human cadaver that was ours to learn gross anatomy in the first year of medical school, and we made fun of the one classmate (not me) who fainted at the sight of cadavers in the anatomy hall.
 The fact that they once belonged to real walking and talking human beings was not high up on our minds.
 We were excited about learning and we were teenagers.
 We did not really dwell on death as a life experience.
-Later in life, I learned that the medical students these days write thank you notes to families and the medical schools gives the cadavers from the ‘willed-body’ program a proper burial or cremation.
+Later in life, I learned that the medical students these days write thank you notes to families and medical schools give the cadavers from the ‘willed-body’ program a proper burial or cremation.

 During clinical rotations, the impact of death on families and the variety of emotions among clinical teams started to make sense, but not entirely, as I would learn much later in life.
 Family members received news of death in a wide variety of ways.
 Gut-wrenching wailing, quiet muffled sobbing, wild chest beating, banging head on the loved one’s bed, hugging and kissing the loved one for the last few times, rarely serene acceptance, to name a few.
 Once in a while, the family members turned aggressive and accusatory towards the medical teams but that was very rare.
 Very few patients had been ready to ‘accept death’ and ‘leave the world.’
 The family members who were ready to let go of their loved ones were mostly those who couldn’t watch their loved one suffer any longer.